JasonXie16/pythonProject/pythonProject/gamematerial/readme.md

 ## movement
-If you want to position the sprite you use
+If you want to position the sprite you have to use rectangular coordinates.

 ## Group
 Groups are used to sort sprites
 > group(sprites)